He Lifeng: Vice premier

 In April 2023, he attended the China International Consumer Product Expo in Haikou, Hainan, where he said the expansion of consumption was a top priority.
 In May 2023, he attended the opening of the National Financial Regulatory Administration.
 In October 2023, he formally succeeded Liu He as the director of the Office of the CCP Central Financial and Economic Affairs Commission.
 He was also named as the director of the Office of the Central Financial Commission and the secretary of the Central Financial Work Commission in November.
 In October 2023, at the third Belt and Road Forum for International Cooperation, He said China encouraged "companies from all countries to focus on big data, artificial intelligence, e-commerce and new energy".
 In November 2023, He gave a pre-recorded remark to the Global Financial Leaders’ Investment Summit in Hong Kong, praising the city's "unique advantage as an international financial center".
 In January 2024, He called for officials to support performance and profitability of listed in during a nationwide teleconference.
 In July 2024, he met with a delegation of the US-China Business Council, calling on US companies to "play a strong role" in China's economy.
 In an article in People's Daily in the same month, he called for promoting new productive forces through a well-coordinated government and efficient market.
 In October 2024, during a visit to Taiyuan, Shanxi, He called for a targeted "white list" of real estate projects to stabilize the real estate market.

-In April 2025, He attended a symposium in Shanghai, where he called on to "strengthen Shanghai’s role as a gateway for financial opening up, on the premise of safeguarding financial security" and increase the city's status as a global hub.
-In October 2025, during a meeting of the International Advisory Council of the National Financial Regulatory Administration, He said that "China will unswervingly expand high-level opening up in the financial sector and accelerate the building of a modern financial powerhouse".
+In April 2025, He attended a symposium in Shanghai.
+In the summer of 2025, He asked China's largest companies about the possible impact of artificial intelligence on employment.
+After hearing of major possible job cuts, the Chinese government in late 2025 warned companies, especially tech companies with younger workforces, to not cut jobs.
+In October 2025, during a meeting of the International Advisory Council of the National Financial Regulatory Administration.
+In November 2025, He undertook a three-day inspection tour to Hubei and Hunan, where he visited trade logistics companies, export-oriented manufacturers and consumer-sector companies.
+In June 2026, he attended the annual Lujiazui Forum in Shanghai, where he said China would strengthen legal protections against unilateral sanctions, adding "We don’t stir up trouble … but we are absolutely not afraid of it".